OmgiKikov/OpenManus/TECHNICAL_REPORT.md

 ## Conclusion

-OpenManus provides a robust and extensible framework for building AI agents.
+OpenAgent provides a robust and extensible framework for building AI agents.
 Its modular architecture, comprehensive tool system, and clear extension points make it suitable for a wide range of applications.
 Developers can easily extend the system while maintaining its core reliability and functionality.

 The system's emphasis on proper resource management, error handling, and clean architecture makes it a solid foundation for building complex AI agent applications.